 8. Students have the option of uploading a current resume/curriculum vita.

 1. To apply through the CSDCAS Services, please click HERE.
-The CSDCAS application portal opens to applicants each year in early September.
+The CSDCAS application portal is now open to accept applications.

 2. All official transcripts MUST be sent to CSDCAS at the address below: